Intersection Queries for Flat Semi-Algebraic Objects in Three Dimensions and Related Problems: Handling Wide Plates

-Returning to the construction of CAD for the general case, let $\Xi_5 = \Xi_5(F)$ denote the five-dimensional CAD just defined, and let $\Xi_3$ denote the projection of $\Xi_5$ onto $\ES_3$, which we refer to as the \emph{base} of $\Xi_5$ and which itself is a CAD of a suitable set of polynomials.
-Each base cell of $\Xi_3$ is given by a set of equalities and inequalities from the first three rows of (\ref{eq:cad}), one per row.
-For a point $(a_0,b_0,c_0)\in \ES_3$, let $\Xi^2(a_0,b_0,c_0)$ denote the decomposition in the $xy$-subspace that is induced by $\Xi_5$ over $(a_0,b_0,c_0)$.
-This is the decomposition of the $xy$-plane into pseudo-trapezoids, each of which is given by equalities and/or inequalities from the last two rows of (\ref{eq:cad}), with $a=a_0$, $b=b_0$, $c=c_0$.
-We refer to $\Xi^2(a_0,b_0,c_0)$ as the two-dimensional \emph{fiber} of $\Xi_5$ over $(a_0,b_0,c_0)$.
-As a matter of fact, and this is the main rationale for the CAD construction, $\Xi^2(a_0,b_0,c_0)$ can be identified with the $xy$-projection of a refinement of the partition induced by $Z(F)$ in the plane $h(a_0,b_0,c_0)$.
-That is, each $2$-cell of this two-dimensional fiber of $\Xi_5$ is contained in the projection of a single connected component of $h(a_0,b_0,c_0)\setminus Z(F)$, and each $0$-cell, as well as each $1$-cell that is not $y$-vertical, of the fiber is contained in the projection of a portion of $Z(F)\cap h(a_0,b_0,c_0)$.
-See Figure~\ref{fig:cadfiber} for an illustration.
+Returning to the construction of the CAD for the general case of all non-vertical planes, let $\CAD_5 = \CAD_5(F)$ denote the five-dimensional CAD just defined.
+Let $\CAD_3$ denote the projection of $\CAD_5$ onto $\ES_3$, which we refer to as the \emph{base} of $\CAD_5$ and which itself is a CAD of a suitable set of polynomials in $a,b,c$.
+Each base cell of $\CAD_3$ is given by a set of equalities and inequalities from the first three rows of~\eqref{eq:cad}, one per row.
+For a cell $C\in\CAD_5$, let $C^\downarrow\in\CAD_3$ denote the \emph{base cell} of $C$, the projection of $C$ onto $\ES_3$.